 Unfortunately, while entertaining (like watching a car crash), part of the book is an expose of patently silly advocacy by prominent people in the particle community.
 I’m not sure that embarrassing them is the most effective way to bring about the needed improvements.
 Hopefully more diplomatic methods work.

-I will not be surprised to find defenders of off-in-the-weeds physics trying to divert attention from the serious charges the book raises by pointing out how the book is self-published (A standard irrelevant distraction tactic to avoid legitimate debate on genuine problems.
+I will not be surprised to find defenders of off-in-the-weeds particle physics (which is called “mainstream”) trying to divert attention from the serious charges the book raises by pointing out how the book is self-published (A standard irrelevant distraction tactic to avoid legitimate debate on genuine problems.
 With a book this jaw-droppingly powerful, it is easy to understand why timid mainstream publishers would pass on publishing, called “Publication Bias.”)

 Unfortunately, naming names and self-publishing essentially insures that particle physics leaders might not take this book as seriously as it should be.